Like the children, the staff at Yemin Orde Youth Village is diverse.

 Director, Informal Education

-Amit Treister is Yemin Orde’s Director of Informal Education.
-Informal Educators are important adult role models for the Village’s at-risk youth.
-They serve as counselors and provide guidance and daily emotional support throughout a teen's years at Yemin Orde.
+Itay Mizrachi oversees Yemin Orde's Informal Educators, who serve as important adult role models for the Village’s at-risk youth.
+Informal Educators provide guidance and daily emotional support throughout a teen's years at Yemin Orde.

 Itay started his career as an Informal Educator, working with at-risk youth within different educational frameworks across Israel.
 He arrived at Yemin Orde in 2013, as a head teacher and part of the communications area of study.
 He also took on coordinating different group activities outside of school for the youth.
 In 2017, he was appointed Manager of Educational Content and as part of the Village’s management team.

 Itay, his wife and three children have made the Village their home, inviting youth for Shabbat meals and gatherings.
 Their home is open and welcoming to anyone in need at the Village.

 After high school, Itay studied at a Yeshiva for two years before serving in the elite Nahal Brigade of the Israel Defense Forces, eventually becoming a Commander.
 Itay has a Bachelor’s degree in Communications and Non-Formal Education as well as a teacher’s certificate from Oranim Academic College.
 He is currently completing a Master’s degree in Education Management at Oranim.